circleci/circleci-docs/jekyll/_cci2/optimizations.md

 ## See Also
 {:.no_toc}

-If you still have questions optimizing your build configuration consider consulting our [FAQ]({{ site.baseurl }}/2.0/faq) or [opening a support ticket](https://support.circleci.com/hc/en-us/requests/new).

 For a complete list of customizations that can be made your build, consider reading our [configuration reference]({{ site.baseurl